 North Harmony State Forest

 Important Information: The Wiltsie access road to the Marsh Ponds is closed due to muddy and rutted conditions, making it unsafe for public travel.
 Ponds are accessible by foot traffic only.
-Additionally, Snake Forest Road is temporarily closed.
-The road closure is due to wet spring weather conditions.
-Road traffic in saturated, muddy conditions can degrade forest road surfaces.
-DEC will reopen this road as soon as weather conditions improve.
 Check this webpage for updates or call DEC's Forestry office at 716-363-2052.

 North Harmony State Forest (Chautauqua #2) totals 2,561 acres and is located in the southwestern area of Chautauqua County in the Towns of Harmony, North Harmony and Sherman, north of Panama.
 North Harmony State Forest provides many outdoor recreational opportunities such as cross-country skiing, snowshoeing, hiking and hunting.
 It also serves as a source of raw material for New York's forest products industry which provides employment and income for many New Yorkers and provides for various habitats for many wildlife species such as deer, rabbit, grouse and turkey.